daoquocphong3/Projects/Restaurant Analysis (long project)/README.md

 - <ins>**Result**</ins>: Some API of ShopeeFood.

 ### Extract Restaurant IDs:
-- Using [Nominatim](https://nominatim.org/) to get a grid of longtitudes and lattitudes like:
+- Using [Nominatim](https://nominatim.org/) to get a grid of longtitudes and lattitudes of HCM city like:

 ![image](https://user-images.githubusercontent.com/55779400/220310132-475f8532-1925-42fe-8a2e-b707eee2eea3.png)